savonet/book/streaming.md

 1 for alpha) and 1 second of typical video is down to a more reasonable 54 Mb per second.

+\TODO{merge the following old paragraph with the above}

+TODO: As a side note, in practice, video pixels are not represented by red, green and blue channels as we learn in school, but in another base often called _YUV_ consisting of one _luma_ channel Y (roughly, the black and white component of the image) and two _chroma_ channels U and V (roughly, the color part of the image represented as blueness and redness).
+Moreover, because the eye is much more sensitive to the variations in luma than in chroma components, we can use one Y byte for each pixel and one U byte and one V byte for every four pixels, thus using 1.5 byte per pixel instead of 3 for traditional RGB representation.
+The conversion between YUV and RGB is not entirely trivial and costs in terms of computations, so it is generally better to code video manipulations directly on the YUV representation.

 #### MIDI

 MIDI stands for _Musical Instrument Digital Interface_ and is a (or, rather,